pinbo/CRISjs/README.md

 The output of "**CRISPR-editing-check.html**" has part that is the same as the [CRIS.py](https://github.com/patrickc01/CRIS.py) output, but I also added the top 2 mutations and their positions (distance from the PAM).

 The program will output a csv files reporting the percentage of intact gRNAs (no editing) and percentage of indels.
-It also gives the sequences and locations of the top 2 indels and their percentages.
+It also gives the sequences and locations of the top 2 mutations (SNP or indel) and their percentages.

 The first line is "Intact reference": the unedited sequences from the left flanking to the right flanking sequences.
 The 3rd line is the header of the output table.
 Explanations here: